-Another option for biogas utilization is to upgrade and inject it into natural gas pipelines.
-This choice is ideal in situations wherein the energy and fuel demand at the location of biogas production are either insignificant or are already met by a fraction of the available biogas.
-Biogas pipeline injection takes advantage of the pre-existing network infrastructure and ideally allows 100 percent of the biogas to be utilized.
-Such injection requires the installation of biogas conditioning and upgrading equipment, utility interconnection, and in some cases, biogas gathering lines.
-Pipeline injection also allows for more efficient use of the biogas, since larger natural gas power generation facilities are much more efficient than the ones which are small-scale, on-site, and distributed.
+Another option for LFG and digester gas utilization is to upgrade and inject it into natural gas pipelines.
+This choice is ideal in situations wherein the energy and fuel demand at the location of the gas production are either insignificant or are already met by a fraction of the available gas.
+Injection of upgraded LFG or digester gas into the pipeline takes advantage of the pre-existing network infrastructure and ideally allows 100 percent of the gas to be utilized if it meets specific quality.
+Such injection requires the installation of certain gas conditioning and upgrading equipment to achieve the pipeline natural gas quality, utility interconnection, and in some cases, gas (i.e., LFG or digester gas) gathering lines.
+Pipeline injection also allows for more efficient use of LFG and digester gas compared to produced gas, since larger natural gas power generation facilities are much more efficient than the ones which are small-scale, on-site, and distributed.

-Raw biogas typically has a methane content around 45 to 50 percent and it must be directed to a treatment plant, where a series of steps convert it into renewable natural gas (RNG).
-RNG is a pipeline-quality gas that is fully interchangeable with conventional natural gas.
+LFG and digester gas typically have a methane content around 45 to 50 percent and it must be directed to a treatment plant, where a series of steps convert it into renewable natural gas (RNG).
+RNG, when meets pipeline-quality standards, is a gas that is fully interchangeable with conventional natural gas.
 As RNG is a "drop-in" replacement for natural gas, it can be safely employed in any end use typically fueled by natural gas, including electricity production, heating and cooling, industrial applications, and transportation.
 RNG must have a methane content around 96 to 98 percent to be injected into a natural gas pipeline and the carbon dioxide, hydrogen sulfide, moisture, nitrogen, oxygen, and siloxanes must be removed.

-An example of a RNG pipeline injection project is the CR&R anaerobic digestion facility in Perris California where RNG is transported about 1.4 miles via a high-pressure steel pipe to the SoCalGas interconnection "point of receipt" (shown in pictures below).
+An example of a RNG pipeline injection project is the CR&R anaerobic digestion facility in Perris California which is permitted to transport RNG for about 1.4 miles via a high-pressure steel pipe to the SoCalGas interconnection "point of receipt" (as shown in pictures below).

 Figure 4.
-Biogas transported with the 1.4-mile pipe (left) and SoCal gas point of receipt (right), Photo courtesy of CR&R Waste and Recycling Services
+RNG transported with the 1.4-mile pipe (left) and SoCal gas point of receipt (right), Photo courtesy of CR&R Waste and Recycling Services